Thanks for being patient while we implement your feedback to improve the developer experience.

 }

-A successful transaction will return a status of success.
-The order is then automatically moved to an Awaiting Fulfillment status.
+A successful transaction will return a success status.
+The order status is then automatically changed to Awaiting Fulfillment.
 If you get a different response, see Error Codes for troubleshooting.

 Next steps